WICG/construct-stylesheets/explainer.md

 	```

 * Each constructed `CSSStyleSheet` is "tied" to the `Document` it is constructed on, meaning that it can only be used in that document tree (whether in a top-level document or shadow trees).
-If you try to adopt a `CSSStyleSheet` that's constructed in a different `Document`, a `NotAllowedError` will be thrown.
+If you try to adopt a `CSSStyleSheet` that's constructed in a different `Document`, a "`NotAllowedError`" `DOMException` will be thrown.
 	* Example:
 	```html
 	<body>